 People in this group should continue to take care to minimise contact with other people outside their household and should be encouraged to work from home.

-If working from home isn’t possible, your employer should arrange things so you can practise strict social distancing to stay 2 metres away from others.
+If working from home isn’t possible, your employer should arrange things so you can practise strict social distancing.
 If this is not possible, your employer must carefully assess whether this involves an acceptable level of risk.
+In England from 4 July, the 2 metre distancing rule will change, advising people to stay at least 1 metre away if 2 metres isn’t possible.
+If this is the situation in your workplace, you should make sure your employer provides other measures to protect yourself and others, such as wearing face coverings.

 If you do go back to work, think about how you will get there.
 Walk or cycle if you can, or drive in your own car.
 You should only take public transport unless absolutely necessary.
 Read more about the government’s guidance on travel.